Monday of the Tenth Week in Ordinary Time – A Time of Lectio Divina for the Discerning Heart Podcast

 Excerpt from THE JERUSALEM BIBLE, copyright (c) 1966 by Darton, Longman & Todd, Ltd. and Doubleday, a division of Penguin Random House, Inc. Reprinted by Permission.

-Monday of the Fifth Week of Eastertide – A Time of Lectio Divina for the Discerning Heart Podcast
+Thursday of the Ninth Week in Ordinary Time – A Time of Lectio Divina for the Discerning Heart Podcast

-Monday of the Fifth Week of Eastertide – A Time of Lectio Divina for the Discerning Heart Podcast
+Thursday of the Ninth Week in Ordinary Time – A Time of Lectio Divina for the Discerning Heart Podcast

 As you begin, take a deep breath and exhale slowly.
 For at least the next few moments, surrender all the cares and concerns of this day to the Lord.